 Nouryon complies with the EU ETS through multiple ways since the start of EU ETS.
 We have a clear focus on improving energy efficiency in our production processes, take CO2 costs into account in our dispatch decisions and actively participate in the EU ETS market.
 Our European energy intensive sites are all on ETS: MCA Delfzijl, Stenungsund, Stockvik, Mons and Cologne.
-All these actions result in cost savings and minimize the amount of certificates to purchase.
+All these actions result in cost savings and minimize the amount of allowances to purchase.
 We use a robust HSE reporting software system Enablon in reporting CO2 emissions per quarter based on fuel and electricity.
 Reporting is validated and reviewed by members of the corporate sustainability and HSE governance teams.
 Reporting CO2 is a formal part of our HSE management system and for internal compliance, internal audits are conducted on every site at least once every 3 years.
 These audits include emissions data and reporting.
 Internal audit provides an independent, objective means to evaluate and improve the effectiveness of governance, risk management, and internal controls.
-We also completed an external limited assurance of our energy and emissions data that assessed the reporting of 2021 data in accordance with the principles of completeness, comparability (across the organisation) and accuracy (including calculations, use of appropriate conversion factors and consolidation).
+We also completed an external limited assurance of our energy and emissions data that assessed the reporting of 2022 data in accordance with the principles of completeness, comparability (across the organisation) and accuracy (including calculations, use of appropriate conversion factors and consolidation).
 See chapter 10 for more information.

-Through the European Chemical Industry council association (CEFIC), we engage in policy development, for example with the revision of the EUR Directive for 'phase 4 EU ETS'.
-We are also closely monitoring the developments on carbon tax and emission trading schemes (ETS)

-in China, i.e., through participation in the national chemicals associations AICM and CPCIF.
+Through the European Chemical Industry council association (Cefic), we engage in policy development, for example with the revision of the EUR Directive for 'phase 4 EU ETS'.
+We are also closely monitoring the developments on carbon tax and emission trading schemes (ETS) in China, i.e., through participation in the national chemical's associations AICM and CPCIF.
 In 2016 Nouryon (as part of AkzoNobel) made an analysis of how a Chinese emission trading scheme (ETS) could impact our Specialty Chemicals businesses and sites.
-The Chinese National ETS program was established last year, which only included the power generation industry.
-The chemical industry has not been included yet, but we will be prepared once chemical industry has been announced to be included.
+In 2022, the Chinese National ETS program only included the power generation industry.
+The chemical industry has not been included yet, and we will continue to monitor the regulatory landscape.
 The provincial ETS programs have been already conducted in 9 provinces: Beijing, Tianjin, Shanghai, Guangdong, Shenzhen, Hubei, Chongqing, Sichuan and Fujian.
 None of Nouryon sites in China has been officially included in one of these provincial ETS programs, but Nouryon's site in Ningbo City, Zhejiang Province has already been required to report their carbon emissions on an annual basis.

-(C11.2) Has your organization originated or purchased any project-based carbon credits within the reporting period?
+(C11.2) Has your organization canceled any project-based carbon credits within the reporting year?

-(C11.2a) Provide details of the project-based carbon credits originated or purchased by your organization in the reporting period.
+(C11.2a) Provide details of the project-based carbon credits canceled by your organization in the reporting year.